-Companies Act legislation now confers exemption from audit to all companies unless they meet any one of the following criteria:
+Companies Act legislation now confers on companies, exemption from audit, unless they meet at least two out of three of the following criteria:

-- the company's annual turnover is more than 6.5m; and
+- The company's annual turnover is more than £10.2m

-- the company's balance sheet total is more than 3.26m; or
+- The company's total assets are more than £5.1m

-- the company was at any time during the period one of a number of types of company, such as a public company, or a banking or insurance company; or
+Also an audit will be required if the company was at any time during the period one of a number of types of company, such as a public company or a banking or insurance company, or

-- if 10 per cent of shareholders give written notice demanding an audit.
+if at least 10 per cent of the shareholders give written notice demanding an audit.

 It is the auditors responsibility to form an independent opinion that the accounts give a true and fair view; and report their opinion in a report (known as an audit report) to the company's shareholders.